 In your request, indicate that this Service EID will be used for authenticating to the campus mail relay server.

 Step 2: Whitelist Service EID

-Please grant service EID, <eid>, rights to use authenticated.relay.mail.utexas.edu.
-This is for <Pantheon site> hosted on Pantheon.
+Please grant service EID, <EID>, rights to use authenticated.relay.mail.utexas.edu.
+This is for <SITE_URL>, which is a website hosted on Pantheon.

 Step 3: Configure website to use external SMTP gateway.

 Pantheon recommends using the SMTP Authentication Support Module.
 After enabling the module, enter the following as a new "provider" at /admin/config/system/smtp